baytelman/fullstack-interview/README.md

 Your deliverable should satisfy all these requirements:

 - Explain if you are responding Part 1 (frontend), Part 2 (backend) or both (full stack).
+Part 3 is required.

-- It should be submitted using the following alternatives:
+- It should be submitted using one of the following alternatives:
     1. bitbucket.org or github.com PRIVATE repo (*Note: Do NOT use a public repo because other candidates could copy your response*).
     1. Upload a compressed file somewhere and send us the URL.
-    1. Email us your code (*Note: Do NOT include `node_modules` or any files we can generate ourselves*).
+    1. Email us your code.
+    - *Note: Do NOT include `node_modules` or any other files that will be auto-generated*.

-- It should be include instructions on how to run (installing dependencies, starting it, etc) and shouldn't have any weird environment requirements.
+- It should include instructions on how to run (installing dependencies, starting it, etc) and it shouldn't have any obscure environment requirements.

 ---